Wonders of Kermadec Islands

 Kermadec Islands are unique due to extreme volcanic and earthquake activity and many endemic species of plants and animals.

-- Curtis Island Volcano – Curtis Island.
-This small (500 x 800 m, 137 m high) island represents a summit of active volcano with fumaroles.
-Crater of this volcano is located approximately 10 m above the sea level.
-Island is quickly rising – it elevated per 7 m between 1929 and 1964.
-Almost every day here are earthquakes.
+This small (500 x 800 m, 137 m high) island represents the summit of an active volcano with fumaroles.
+The crater of this volcano is located approximately 10 m above sea level.
+The island is quickly rising – it elevated by 7 m between 1929 and 1964.
+Almost every day there are earthquakes.

-- Green Lake – Raoul Island.
-Green colored lake in volcanic crater, with acidic water, formed in 1872.
-Sudden eruption in 17 March 2006 took a life of worker measuring the temperature of water in the lake.
-Fumarolic activity around it, lake water often changes color.
+Green-colored lake in a volcanic crater, with acidic water, formed in 1872.
+A sudden eruption on 17 March 2006 took the life of a worker measuring the temperature of water in the lake.
+Fumarolic activity around the lake and the water of the lake often changes color.